erl987/remoteweatheraccess/README.md

 # Full-stack web application for realizing a weather network on the internet

 This is providing a website for a weather network with many remote weather stations.
-The software is running on a server - in the cloud or even on small devices such as as a Raspberry Pi.
+The software is running on a server - in the cloud or even on small devices such as a Raspberry Pi.
 The clients can be any weather station that is capable to connect to the internet via HTTP.
-Usually this will be an IoT-device such as as Raspberry Pi connected to a weather station via USB.
+Usually this will be an IoT-device such as a Raspberry Pi connected to a weather station via USB.

 The frontend is currently only localized to German.